 Tips for Recovery After Dental Implants

-To make dental implant recovery as expedient as possible, we offer some general tips to help with the dental implant healing stages that occur soon after placement.
+For dental implant recovery to be as expedient as possible, we offer some general tips to help with the dental implant healing stages that occur immediately after placement.

 - Get plenty of rest